Dennis Canario

-Dennis M. Canario (born August 18, 1960) is an American politician and a Democratic member of the Rhode Island House of Representatives representing District 71 since January 1, 2013.
-He is also the deputy majority leader of the Rhode Island House of Representatives.
+Dennis M. Canario (born August 18, 1960) is an American politician and a former Democratic member of the Rhode Island House of Representatives representing District 71 from 2013 to 2021.
+He also served as deputy majority leader of the Rhode Island House of Representatives.
 Prior to being elected to District 71, Dennis served on the Portsmouth Town Council from 2004 to 2010.
 During the 2008 session, Dennis served as the president of the town council.

 Personal life

 Dennis currently resides in Portsmouth, Rhode Island with his wife, Amy and daughter, Olivia.
 Dennis also has two sons, Dennis Canario, Jr. of Portsmouth, Rhode Island and Jonathan Canario of Boston, Massachusetts.

 Education

 He graduated in the 1978 class of the St. Andrew's School in Barrington, Rhode Island.
 Canario earned his associate degree in criminal justice from Roger Williams University.

 Before Portsmouth Town Council

 Dennis founded the Portsmouth Police Cadet Explorer Program and he was a Portsmouth Senior Citizens Advocate during time between 1997 and 2001.